Author's Avatar

 Speak to a member of our team

 Traditionally, lenders would work out how much you can borrow by applying a multiple to your annual income.
-They would look at your total income and multiply it by 4, or sometimes 5, to get than amount.
+They would look at your total income and multiply it by 4, or sometimes 5, to get an amount.

 However, in 2014 changes to the market meant that lenders needed to change the way they calculated their offers.
 Now lenders base their assessments on an affordability model rather than simply an income metric.
-While income is still major factor in their calculations, lenders take a number of other elements into account, including:
+While income is still a major factor in their calculations, lenders take a number of other elements into account, including:

 • An applicant’s age (i.e. how long can they maintain the loan?)